 1) Eysenck combined the data from the extraverts with the data from the patients classified as hysterics and the data from the introverts with that collected from the dysthymics This rather odd amalgam smoothed out many of the jagged edges in the two data sets.

-2) There was no justification for assuming that the CR rates began at zero because all four groups had minimum scores above zero.
+2) There was no justification for assuming that the CR rates began at zero because all four groups had minimum scores well above zero.
 This fact was pointed out by Vernon Hamilton.
-Yet HJE made the data look this way by imposing curves that started at a zero origin.
+Yet HJE doctored the data look this way by imposing curves that started at a zero origin.

 The next figure shows the data after they had been combined, groups D and I together, and groups H and E together.
 I show the combined data with HJE’s smooth curves and the data points as HJE reported them.